 - 350 clock hours of clinical practicum

 - Nine months of supervised postgraduate professional experience or verification of CCC's; any person who completes a clinical doctorate in audiology (AuD) from an accredited institution is deemed to have fulfilled the clinical practicum.
-Completion of 75 hours of post-baccalaureate coursework from an accredited institution, is deemed to have fulfilled the postgraduate professional experience.

 - Passage of the ETS national exam

 - Individuals trained in hearing testing or balance system assessments under the direct supervision of a physician or surgeon

 - Students appropriately designated as intern or trainee

 - Hearing aid dealers/fitters